Beet Juice Benefits for Exercise

 What is the best time to drink beet juice?

-Research suggests that beet juice is most effective on exercise performance when consumed two to three hours before exercise.
+Research suggests that beet juice is most effective for exercise performance when consumed two to three hours before exercise.

 How much beet juice should I drink before workout?

-Studies indicate that 300 to 500 milligrams of nitrate is enough to provide an improvement in performance.
-This translates to 1-2 cups of beet juice.
-If it’s your first time trying beet juice, start on the low end of the range and observe any benefits, then increase from there.
+Most studies suggest 300 to 500 milligrams of nitrate from beets as an effective daily amount to help optimize your exercise capacity.
+This translates to about 1-2 cups of beet juice.
+If it’s your first time trying beet juice, start on the low end of the range and observe its effects, then work up to 2 cups from there.
+If you have any health conditions or are taking medication, be sure to check with your doctor before pouring your daily glass.

 Do whole beets work too?

 Yes, whole beets still contain nitrates that provide the same benefits as beet juice.
-However, they are less concentrated than beet juice, so more would have to be consumed for a similar effect.
-In addition, the added fiber in whole beets is certainly beneficial to your body, but the effects of too much fiber before a workout might be uncomfortable.
+Just note that whole beets are less concentrated than beet juice, so more would have to be consumed to get the effective amounts recommended by research.
+In addition, the added fiber in whole beets is certainly beneficial to your body, but too much fiber before a workout can cause GI discomfort.

 Are there any side effects?

 In otherwise healthy individuals, beets don’t tend to have any adverse reactions – they’re a whole food after all!
-However, be aware that the natural red color of beet juice may temporarily add a red tinge to your urine and stools, so don’t be alarmed!
+However, be aware that the natural red color of beet juice may temporarily add a red tinge to your urine and stools.
+But it’s completely harmless, so don’t be alarmed!

-Beet juice can be consumed on its own, just like any other juice.
-It tends to taste best cold.
-Our Organic Beet Juice Powder is naturally sweet and can be mixed into any liquid – try adding it to smoothies or drinking it with a squeeze of another juice like orange, lemon, or lime if you prefer to cut the flavor a bit.
+Beet juice can be consumed on its own, just like any other juice, but our Organic Beet Juice Powder is naturally sweet and can be mixed into any liquid.
+For milder flavor, try adding it to smoothies or drinking it with a squeeze of another juice like orange, lemon, or lime.

-If you want to amp it up even more, check out our Pre-Workout Energizer recipe for the ultimate clean boost to your workout!
+If you’re really ready to turn up the beet, check out our Pre-Workout Energizer recipe for the ultimate clean boost to your workout!